Ben Prunty

 Ben Prunty is an American composer, best known for his work on the 2012 video game, FTL: Faster Than Light.

 Personal life

 Prunty grew up in Scarborough, Maine, but now lives in the San Francisco Bay Area.
-He played in his high school band, and was always interested in composing music using computers, but lacked musical expertise until preparing to compose the FTL soundtrack.
+He played in his high school band, and was always interested in composing music using computers.
+He attended the New England School of Communications for audio engineering before composing the FTL soundtrack.
 He also grew up playing video games and recalls thinking making music for them would be the "coolest job ever".
-He attended the New England School of Communications for audio engineering and picked up some skills he would put to use later.

-He later moved to California in hopes of getting into the video game industry, but found work at Google as a datacenter technician until receiving the opportunity to make the FTL soundtrack.
+He later moved to California in hopes of getting into the video game industry, but found work at Google as a datacenter technician and other jobs until receiving the opportunity to make the FTL soundtrack.

 Works

 Prunty's first notable work was the soundtrack for the 2012 real-time strategy indie game FTL: Faster Than Light.

-He has also provided music for the following projects:
+These are his game soundtrack projects in order: